mattobee/eventua11y/README.md

 ## Installing the website locally

 1. Clone this repository by entering this command into your command line application.
-This will create a version-controlled copy of the website in the directory you entered the command in.

 ```sh
 git clone https://github.com/mattobee/eventua11y.git